browserengineering/book/book/glossary.md

 : The ratio between the screen pixel resolution and a "typical" screen (defined as the pixel resolution of a 1990s CRT).

+Dirty flag

+: A boolean variable that indicates whether some other piece of data is up to date and thus usable or out of date and thus invalidated.

 Display list

 : A sequence of graphics commands explaining how to draw a